You can set up the Serialized Manufacturing application to perform serialization and aggregation of the manufactured products.

 You can manage the SSCC pool, monitor the serial number pool, and view the history of the packs and SSCCs.

 Serial Number (SN) pool

-The serial numbers are linked to product codes representing the instances of the product.
+The serial numbers are linked to product codes and each serial number belongs to an instance of the product.

 The Serialized Manufacturing application brings full flexibility for serial number management.
 You can fill the serial number pool in the following ways: